Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with Variational AutoEncoders

 \subsection{Convolutional neural networks}

 Convolutional neural networks~\cite{lecun1989backpropagation, lecun1998gradient} are generally used for data invariant under translation and scaling.
 They are composed of hidden stacked layers: convolutional layers, pooling layers, normalization layers, to which one generally adds a fully connected layer at the end.
-We focus on convolutional layers, since they are the only ones used in the various architectures we consider alongside the fully connected layers and batch normalization layers.
+We describe more precisely convolutional layers in this section, since they are key building blocks used in the various architectures we consider (alongside some fully connected layers and batch normalization layers).
 The input, which corresponds to the first layer, is a trajectory~$q$.

-A convolutional layer transforms an input time series $(x_t)_{1 \leq t\leq T_{\mathrm{in}}} \in \R^{T_{\mathrm{in}}\times m_{\mathrm{in} }}$ into a time series $y \in \R^{T_{\mathrm{out}} \times m_{\mathrm{out} }}$.
+A convolutional layer transforms an input time series $(X_t)_{1 \leq t\leq T_{\mathrm{in}}} \in \R^{T_{\mathrm{in}}\times m_{\mathrm{in} }}$ into a time series $Y \in \R^{T_{\mathrm{out}} \times m_{\mathrm{out} }}$.
 The parameters of a convolutional layer are the elements of the $m_{\mathrm{out} }$ convolution kernels of size $k \times m_{\mathrm{in} }$, denoted by $W \in \mathbb{R}^{k \times m_\mathrm{in} \times m_\mathrm{out} }$, with~$k<T_{\rm in}$.
 More precisely, each convolution kernel $W^{j} \in \R^{k \times m_{\mathrm{in} }}$ for $j \in \{1, ..., m_{\mathrm{out}} \}$ performs Frobenius products (denoted by $:$) with parts of the input time series.
 The kernel $W^{j}$ convolves through the input to form a new time series, which is then passed to an activation function.
 The stride $s$ controls the shift of the kernel through the input time series.
-More precisely, $y^{j}_t$ is defined for $1\leq t \leq T_\mathrm{out}$ and $1\leq j \leq m_\mathrm{out}$ as
+More precisely, $Y^{j}_t$ is defined for $1\leq t \leq T_\mathrm{out}$ and $1\leq j \leq m_\mathrm{out}$ as

+where~$f$ is an activation function.
+For all the models considered in this work, we use the ReLU function~$f(z) = \max (0,z)$.

-There are several important things to notice.
-The first one is that the output time series $(y_t)_{1\leq t \leq T_\mathrm{out}}$ does not have the same dimension as the input time series.
+There are several important things to notice in~\eqref{eq:CNN_formula}.
+The first one is that the output time series $(Y_t)_{1\leq t \leq T_\mathrm{out}}$ does not have the same dimension as the input time series.
 Its length $T_{\mathrm{out}}$ is defined by the following formula: